tobiscode/seqeas-public/README.md

-# Sequences of Earthquakes and Aseismic Slip (SeqEAS) Python package
+# Sequences of Earthquakes and Aseismic Slip (seqeas) Python package

 ## Installation